cs0320/notes/book/src/mbt_pbt/mbt_pbt.md

 My father was a carpenter, and we had a [table saw](https://en.wikipedia.org/wiki/Table_saw) in our garage.
 A table saw is a terrifying piece of machinery; it's got a large rotary blade that slices through wood as you push it along the table.
 It's also a _complex_ piece of machinery: there are various levers and dials to control the height of the blade and other factors, but also numerous safety features.
 Dad's didn't have as many as modern saws have, but there was still an emergency stop button and a blade guard.

 My point is: software isn't a hammer.
 Software is more like a table saw.
 If you don't think about safety when you design a table saw, people are going to get badly hurt.
 Yeah, you can still hurt yourself with a hammer (I have, multiple times).
 But the greater the degree of potential harm, the more careful thought and added safety-features are called for.

-And don't get lured in by "software is like a hammer" statements.
+So don't get lured in by "software is like a hammer" statements.
 Something can be morally neutral in itself and still warrant careful design for safety (or a decision not to make it at all).
 There's a quote from Robert Oppenheimer I like, from the ["personnel hearing"](https://www.osti.gov/opennet/hearing) in which he lost his clearance:

 > "When you see something that is technically sweet, you go ahead and do it and argue about what to do about it only after you’ve had your technical success.
 That is the way it was with the atomic bomb."

 ## Beyond Fuzz Testing